Daniel Feetham: Political career

+He served as Gibraltar's first Minister of Justice from 2007 to 2011 with the GSD.
+During his time as Minister for Justice he introduced extensive reforms to criminal justice and legal system.
+He is also credited for the equalization of the age of consent between heterosexuals, which stood at 16 years and homosexual men, which stood at 18 years old.
+To do so he presented a private members bill, and openly stated in parliament that the disparity was not constitutional.
+Although the bill was defeated it eventually led to his own Government putting the matter before the Gibraltar Supreme Court, which agreed with Mr Feetham that the disparity was not constitutional.

-He served as Gibraltar's first Minister of Justice from 2007-2011.
-In the 2011 general election the GSD was defeated by a very narrow margin but Mr Feetham was elected to Parliament 52 votes behind the then leader Peter Caruana.
-Mr Feetham became deputy leader of the GSD in 2012 and in February 2013 he was elected as leader of the GSD and became Leader of the Opposition until June 2017 when he stepped aside for family reasons.
+In the 2011 general election the GSD was defeated by a very narrow margin and Mr Feetham was elected to Parliament 52 votes behind the then leader Peter Caruana.
+The GSD had been in Government for 16 years before that defeat.
+Mr Feetham became deputy leader of the GSD in 2012 and in February 2013 he was elected as leader of the GSD and became Leader of the Opposition until June 2017.
+In Opposition the GSD voted in favour of socially progressive measures such as civil partnerships and same sex marriage.
+The party however advocated fiscally conservative policies and Mr Feetham vociferously criticized the GSLP-Liberal Government’s policy on debt and Government spending.

 On 2 November 2010, Mr Feetham was stabbed in the back while out walking in Library Street with his children.
 Police arrested the attacker while the Minister underwent emergency surgery in St. Bernard's Hospital.
 His attacker was on bail at the time on charges of attempted murder of a doctor at St Bernard's Hospital and stabbed Mr Feetham because he had been declined, by a judge, legal aid to retain an English QC to represent him rather than having local representation.
 The knife attack cut his spleen in half which had to be removed.
 Despite the serious nature of the attack Mr Feetham survived.
 The attacker is serving a life sentence.

 Daniel Feetham was appointed one of Her Majesty's Counsel in December 2016.
+He is now the Managing Director of London Law Firm, Madison Legal and practices as a barrister from 3 Hare Court in Temple.
+He is also a partner in largest law firm in Gibraltar, Hassans International Law Firm.

 Elections

-In 2003, he contested the General Election as leader of the Gibraltar Labour Party.
+In 2003, he contested the General Election as leader of the Gibraltar Labour Party which later merged with the GSD.

-In 2007, he contested the General Election as a candidate for the Gibraltar Social Democrats.
+In 2007, he contested the General Election as a candidate for the GSD.
 He was elected as an MP and as Minister for Justice.

 In 2013, he contested the leadership of the GSD after Peter Caruana stood down.
 He beat his opponent Damon Bossino and was elected GSD Leader and subsequently as Leader of the Opposition.